emaicus/Rangers-and-Ruffians/docs/parts/player_handbook_start.md

 #### Why are Diminishing Returns Important?
-__Diminishing Returns__ are very important to [Leveling Up](#leveling-up) in Rangers and Ruffians in two ways.
+__Diminishing Returns__ are very important to [Leveling Up](#leveling-up) in Rangers and Ruffians in two ways:

 1. __They provide a buffer against values getting to high.__ Because players can increase whatever stat they want when leveling up, a buffer is needed to avoid stat values getting out of hand.
-2. __They encourage stat diversification upon level up.__ Diminishing returns incentivize players to spend level up stat points on Stats that they wouldn't ordinarily take, promoting well rounded characters.
+2. __They encourage stat diversification upon level up.__ Diminishing returns incentivize players to spend stat points on stats that they wouldn't ordinarily take, promoting well rounded characters.

-### Bonus Stat: Health Dice
+### Bonus Stat: Health Die
-Every character in Rangers and Ruffians has a __Health Dice.__ When a character levels up (detailed in the section [Leveling Up](#leveling-up)), they roll their health dice, and ```1d4``` and add the numbers rolled to their maximum health.
+Every character in Rangers and Ruffians has a __Health Die.__ When a character levels up (detailed in the section [Leveling Up](#leveling-up)), they roll their health dice, and ```1d4``` and add the numbers rolled to their maximum health.